Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Needlestick Injury Claims – How Much Compensation Could I Claim?
+Needlestick Injury Claims – How Much Compensation Can You Claim?

-Our team can help if you’ve suffered a needlestick injury at work or due to medical negligence.
+Our team can help if you’ve suffered a needle stick injury at work or due to medical negligence.
 We offer a no-obligation consultation where your claim will be reviewed and legal advice will be offered.
-If your claim is strong enough, we’ll refer you to one of our personal injury solicitors.
-If they agree to represent you, you’ll benefit from their No Win No Fee service which should make the claims process much less stressful.
+If your claim is strong enough, we may refer you to a personal injury solicitor on our team.
+If they offer you legal representation, you’ll benefit from their No Win No Fee service, which can make the process much less stressful.

-If you or a loved one has been affected by a needlestick injury, please call 0800 6524 881 if you’d like to discuss your options.
-To learn more before contacting us, please read on.
+If you or a loved one has been affected by a needlestick injury, please call 0800 6524 881 today for expert advice on your options.

 What Is A Needlestick Injury?